Skip to main content

 Informed-decision-making

-The library service continually review and revitalise the book collection to meet the needs of researchers and the organisation.
-They also work with staff from across the health service to access and use information resources as well as provide consultations for more complex retrieval of information.
+The library staff continually review and update the book collection to meet the needs of researchers and the organisation.
+They also assist staff from across the health service in accessing and utilising information resources, and provide consultations for more complex information retrieval.